The world’s least fun video game is also the most enlightening

 At night, you return home and, like most people, play on your phone.
 The screen is cracked, and a news app keeps you apprised of the latest Brexit twists.
 Much of this plot was lifted directly from real life, but there were some unhappy accidents, too.
 Rose’s team imagined a storyline in which Scotland seceded from the UK, and in fact, it has voted to do just that.

 Not Tonight has been relatively successful for an indie title since its 2018 release, pulling in around $1 million in revenue to date from its PC release.
 (It’s too early to know how the Switch version is selling.)
 And while I wouldn’t say playing it is fun—in fact, it’s tense and sad, most of the time—it does deliver on offering an experience of a political controversy that you simply couldn’t garner from any non-interactive media.
-You are forced to empathize with a post-Brexit immigrant because you quite literally become them, and live their life.
+You are forced to empathize with a post-Brexit immigrant because you quite literally become them and live their life.

 “There are a lot of people who, back when we were making the game, said there’s no room for politics in video games.
 I absolutely contest it,” says Rose.
-“TV movies and books are all allowed to talk about politics…but when we try to put politics in a video game the people say, ‘This is where I escape to.’
+“TV movies and books are all allowed to talk about politics . . . but when we try to put politics in a video game, the people say, ‘This is where I escape to.’
 There are a million video games that aren’t about politics!
 If you want to escape, go to one of those!”